 Maintaining Purity in a Father Stu World

-devil, demon, satan, evil, temptation, swearing
+devil, demon, Satan, evil, temptation, swearing

 “How does swearing make you feel?”
 This was the unexpected question I was asked as hundreds of pounds of weights quivered over my head.